 Stem cells are non-differentiated cells.
 They can develop into various “specialist” cells in the body.

 Doctors are already using stem cells in some treatments.
-With further research, experts hope that stem cell transplantation will have more uses and lead to new treatments.
+With further research,

 In this article, learn about the uses of stem cell transplantation and how it works.